Shopify/shopify-app-template-remix/README.md

-# Shopify Payments App Template - Remix
+# Shopify Payments App Template - Remix [Javascript]

-This is a template for building a [Payments App](https://shopify.dev/docs/apps/payments) using the [Remix](https://shopify.dev/docs/apps/payments) framework.
+This is a template for building a [Payments App](https://shopify.dev/docs/apps/payments) using the [Remix](https://shopify.dev/docs/apps/payments) framework in Javascript.
 This template includes a rough client for the Payments Apps API, as well as all the necessary routes for a simple Offsite payments app.

 _Notes:_
 - mTLS configuration is not included in this template.
 This should be configured in your own infrastructure.